 Cumin seeds are often enjoyed either in whole or ground form.
-The seeds are dried and roasted and then ground into a powder, which is used in a variety of dishes.
+The seeds are dried and roasted and then ground into a powder, which is used in a variety of dishes and in traditional medicine.

 Note: Excessive consumption of cumin can cause heartburn and acid reflux.

-In some studies, cumin was found to benefit digestion and relieve some symptoms associated with digestive disorders.
-However, most of these studies were small; therefore, more research is needed.
+Cumin is found to benefit digestion and relieve some symptoms associated with digestive disorders.

-Another study found that cumin had the same effects as Orlistat (a pharmaceutical weight loss medication) on the weight and body mass index (BMI) of overweight participants who took the spice for 8 weeks.
-They also saw benefits to their insulin metabolism.
+Another study found that cumin had the same effects as Orlistat (a pharmaceutical weight loss medication) on the weight and body mass index (BMI) of the overweight participants.
 (8)

-Cumin has shown promise to aid weight loss, but there is not enough evidence about the type or amount to take.
-Further research is needed.
+Cumin has shown promise in aiding weight loss, but more research is needed about the type or amount to take.

 Another study found that cumin decreased the fasting blood sugar level, hemoglobin A1c, and inflammatory markers in patients with diabetes.
 (10)

 More studies are needed to understand how cumin works in individuals with diabetes.
-Additional evidence is needed to understand the pharmacological properties of this spice.
 (11)

 This earthy spice may help manage cholesterol levels and promote a healthy cardiovascular system by decreasing levels of total cholesterol and LDL cholesterol, sometimes referred to as “bad cholesterol.”
 (12)(13)

 Other Possible Benefits